aakash19here/astro-tina-cms/src/content/blog/New-Post-Added-Via-Admin.md

 ---
 title: New Post Added Via Admin
-pubDate: 28-7-2024
+pubDate: Jul 28 2024
-description: 'Lets see if that works '
+description: Lets see if that works
+heroImage: /blog-placeholder-2.jpg
 ---

 Please work dude